AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 ### Values

-To display text or numeric values without formatting, use the following presets:
+To display text or numeric values without formatting, use these presets:

 * `"text"` for text values
 * `"short-text"` for short text values